 Living Traditions Festival

-More than 70 different cultural groups are represented each year through dance and music performances, craft sales and demonstrations, food booths, and youth crafts—from Bosnian stuffed pitas and West African samosas to Chinese dragon dancing and Scottish bagpipes, the sights and flavors of the Festival cannot be found at any other cultural event in Utah.
+Approximately 30,000 people participate in the Living Traditions Festival each year, including students, families, performers, exhibiting artists, volunteers and attendees.
+More than 70 different cultural groups are represented each year—from Bosnian stuffed pitas and West African samosas to Chinese dragon dancing and Scottish bagpipes.
+The sights and flavors of the Festival cannot be found at any other cultural event in Utah.